-(1) Restructuring costs
+(2) Restructuring costs

-Additions to the restructuring provision for the year ended December 31, 2023, recognized during the fourth guarter of 2023, totaled \$27.3 million, and represent employee-related severance resulting from the rightsizing of operations in Germany, due to lower than expected OEM production volumes, and the closure of an operating facility in Canada, resulting from the end of production of certain OEM light vehicle platforms.
+Additions to the restructuring provision for the year ended December 31, 2024 totaled \$12.6 million, of which \$1.0 million was recognized during the fourth quarter of 2024, and represent employee-related severance resulting from the rightsizing of certain operations in Germany, Mexico, Canada, and the United States.

-Additions to the restructuring provision during the year ended December 31, 2022, recognized during the first and third guarters of 2022, totaled \$7.8 million, and represent employee-related severance resulting from the rightsizing of operations in Canada and China related to the cancellation of certain OEM light vehicle platforms well before the end of their expected life cycles.
+Additions to the restructuring provision during the year ended December 31, 2023, recognized during the fourth quarter of 2023, totaled \$27.3 million, and represent employee-related severance resulting from the rightsizing of operations in Germany, due to lower than expected OEM production volumes, and the closure of an operating facility in Canada, resulting from the end of production of certain OEM light vehicle platforms.